 Theatre credits include: Gerald Popkiss in “ROOKERY NOOK”, Flight-Lieutenant Graham in “FLARE PATH”, Jan Warwick in Agatha Christies “UNEXPECTED GUEST” and Eric Birling in “AN INSPECTOR CALLS” (Sidmouth Rep), Charles Murdock in “THE GHOST TRAIN” and Lloyd Mitchell in “A TOUCH OF DANGER” (The Theatre Royal Nottingham), Chris in “STEAM” (A new play for the White Bear, London), “PLEASE READ ME” (Hen and Chickens, Islington) and the Tin Man “WONDERFUL WIZARD OF OZ” and Buttons “CINDERELLA” (both at the Gorleston Pavilion).
 He’s also a regularly member of the Market Theatre Company in his hometown of Hitchin in Hertfordshire and have appeared and been involved in numerous plays and tours around the UK for them.

 Solo acting credits include playing Beatles legends John Lennon and Paul McCartney in the UK tour of The Roy Orbison Story, Buddy Holly in the UK / Ireland tour of Buddy Holly and the Cricketers and Richard in the West End production of ‘Dreamboats and Petticoats’.
 He took his first solo stand-up show‘…and Ephgrave’ to the Brighton and Camden Fringe Festivals in 2015, his second, ‘Mostly David Ephgrave’, to London, Brighton, Bath, Leicester and Edinburgh in 2016 – and his third, ‘Now Who’s a Comedian?’ to Edinburgh in 2017.
-He has also kept a daily blog for four years.
+He has also kept a daily blog for five years.